topwaye/morse/README.md

 The sleeping mechanism ensures that only one process at a time manipulates an object.
 However, an interrupt service routine manipulating the same one object in this/another running process can break this rule resulting in a conflict.
 Therefore, before manipulating this object, we must raise the processor priority level to block out interrupts.

-To summarise, only one manipulates an object.
+To summarise, only one monopolizes an object.

 Locks may be based on this sleeping mechanism.
 You meet a lock, you go to sleep.